drduh/macOS-Security-and-Privacy-Guide/README.md

 ## XMPP

-[XMPP](https://en.wikipedia.org/wiki/XMPP) is an [open protocol](https://xmpp.org/extensions/) developed by the [IETF](https://www.ietf.org/) which features cross-platform federated messaging.
+[XMPP](https://en.wikipedia.org/wiki/XMPP) is an [open protocol](https://xmpp.org/extensions/) developed by the [IETF](https://www.ietf.org/) that supports cross-platform, federated messaging.
 There are many [client options](https://xmpp.org/getting-started/).
 Consider using one of the browser-based clients to take advantage of the browser's sandbox.

 Depending on the provider, you might not need anything other than a username and password to set up an account.